vlt44/Elixir-Phoenix-Bootcamp/README.md

 `build_grid`

-Returns an array of subarrays, where each subarray represents a single row of the grid
+Returns an array of subarrays, where each subarray represents a single row of the grid.

-pass in collection and function that is called with every elelment in the list
+pass in collection and function that is called with every elelment in the list.

 `mirror_row`

-Mirror an individual row
+Mirror an individual row.

 `filter_odd_squares`

-Filtering process for determing which square should have color
+Filtering process for determing which square should have color.

-if the number odd remove from the record, if even it will have color
+if the number odd remove from the record, if even it will have color.

 `build_pixel_map`

-convert grid indices into 50×50 rectangle coordinates and stores it in the image struct
+convert grid indices into 50×50 rectangle coordinates and stores it in the image struct.

 `draw_image`

-Creates a 250×250 image by drawing colored rectangles from the pixel map and rendering it to binary image data
+Creates a 250×250 image by drawing colored rectangles from the pixel map and rendering it to binary image .

 `save_image`